Tiering and Unified Namespace¶

 The DAOS tier can be tightly integrated with the Lustre parallel filesystem, in which DAOS containers will be represented through the Lustre namespace.

-The current state of this work can be summarized as follow :
+The current state of work can be summarized as follows :

 DAOS integration with Lustre uses the Lustre foreign file/dir feature (from LU-11376 and associated patches).

-daosutility and its '--path' UNS option, a Lustre foreign file/dir of 'daos' type is being created with a specific LOV/LMV EA content that will allow to store the DAOS pool and containers UUIDs.
+daosutility and its '--path' UNS option, a Lustre foreign file/dir of 'symlink' type is created with a specific LOV/LMV EA content that will allow the DAOS pool and containers UUIDs to be stored.

-Lustre Client patch for LU-12682, adds DAOS specific support to the Lustre foreign file/dir feature.
-It allows for foreign file/dir of
+The Lustre Client patch for LU-12682 adds DAOS specific support to the Lustre foreign file/dir feature.
+It allows for the foreign file/dir of

 <absolute-prefix>/<pool-uuid>/<container-uuid>symlink to the Linux Kernel/VFS.

-To allow for symlink resolution and transparent access to DAOS container content, it is expected that a DFuse/DFS instance/mount, of DAOS Server root, exists on
+To allow for symlink resolution and transparent access to the DAOS container content, it is expected that a DFuse/DFS instance/mount of DAOS Server root exists on

 daosforeign support is enabled at mount time with the